 Dallas - Design District

-NCTCOG has contributed to two projects in the district to improve pedestrian and bicycle access.
-NCTCOG’s 2005-2006 Sustainable Development Call for Projects funded $829,789 for a streetscape project on Hi Line Dr., one of the main thoroughfares in the district.
-The Bike and Pedestrian Program has funded $4.5 million for the first phase of the Trinity Strand Trail that will run through the center of the Design District, connecting Victory Park and Katy Trail to the Trinity River Corridor trail system along the path of the Old Trinity River when complete.
-The City of Dallas also created a Tax Increment Financing (TIF) District to help pay for improvements such as upgrading streets, rebuilding utility lines, and adding parks and trails.
+NCTCOG-funded pedestrian and bicycle access improvements in the Design District through the 2006 Sustainable Development Call for Projects and the Bicycle and Pedestrian Program.
+Additional funded projects include a streetscape project on Hi Line Drive, one of the main thoroughfares in the district, and the first phase of the Trinity Strand Trail.
+The trail currently runs through the center of the Design District, with plans to connect the trail to Victory Park, Katy Trail, and the Trinity River Corridor trail system along the path of the Old Trinity River when complete.
+The City of Dallas also created a Tax Increment Financing (TIF) District, which has funded improvements such as upgrading streets, rebuilding utility lines, and adding parks and trails.

 The project cost of $1,037,236 was funded through public-private partnerships.

 Click on the image for an expanded view of project map.